Bhavya418/Introduction_to_DataMining_CP1_Grp25/README.md

 > - We even did some feature engineering and optimization techniques where we tried considering the weather, trained the model and obtained a good RMSE score, absolute error and accuracy.
 > - We tried to plot the feature importance and found out that distance is the most important feature for estimating duration.
+> - We found out that random forest regressor is the best and we implemented the ML pipeline on that.